Nicolás Rodríguez Carrasco: Early life

-Rodríguez Carrasco was born in Chihuahua.
+Rodríguez Carrasco was born in the city of Chihuahua.
 His father was a Carrancista during the Mexican Revolution before joining the Northern Division.
 At a very young age, he met and established a very close friendship with Pancho Villa.
-In more than one occasion, Rodríguez Carrasco hid Villa in his parents' house to evade capture by rurales.
+On more than one occasion, Rodríguez Carrasco hid Villa in his parents' house to evade capture by rurales.

 In a statement given by Rodríguez Carrasco in 1912, he met Villa as a young boy.
 Villa was a friend of the Rodríguez family.
 Villa was a cattle dealer at a Chihuahua slaughterhouse and often visited the grocery store Rodríguez Carrasco worked at.
 Villa would often lend Rodríguez Carrasco his horse for recreational rides as well as attended cockfights together.

 Rodríguez Carrasco had many brothers who supported his paramilitary endeavors, notably José, Joaquín, and Manuel.

 Mexican Revolution

 Rodríguez Carrasco joined the ranks of Pancho Villa in the División del Norte when the Mexican Revolution broke out.
 He eventually reached the rank of brigadier general.

 During the Convention of Aguascalientes, Rodríguez Carrasco had a violent altercation with Villa.
 To avoid execution, he joined the Carrancistas where he stayed until his desertion in 1918.